datanav/docs/core-principles.rst

 architecture, the definition of transactional data is somewhat unclear.
 We therefore redefine this to be "Data that provides context to time series data".
-With `time series, <https://en.wikipedia.org/wiki/Time_series>`_ we mean data that is captured at a given time and that never changes, such as sensor data and log data.
+With `time series, <https://en.wikipedia.org/wiki/Time_series>`_ we mean captured data that evolves over time, such as sensor data and log data.
 It gives us the following definition of master data in a data platform: